apache/trafficserver/doc/developer-guide/api/functions/TSIOBufferReader.en.rst

    Use :func:`TSIOBufferReaderClone` to get another reader if the buffer is already in use.

 :func:`TSIOBufferReaderClone` duplicate a reader.
-   A reader for :arg:`bufp` is allocated and the intial reader position is set to be the same as :arg:`reader`.
+   A reader for :arg:`bufp` is allocated and the initial reader position is set to be the same as :arg:`reader`.

 :func:`TSIOBufferReaderFree` de-allocate :arg:`reader`.